hedgehogs-mind/uc-graphics-tools/readme.md

 - Byte 3 & up: pixels
     - Pixels are __encoded LSB__, each pixel is represented by a bit in the byte chain
     - ``bytes_per_img = (width * height / 8) + ( ((width * height) % 8) > 0 ?
 1 : 0 )``
+    - the last byte will be zero padded

 Call the FontEncoder by using the key __inc__: